martijnende/PyRSF/README.md

 PyRSF depends on various numerical and scientific libraries, including [SciPy](https://scipy.org/), [emcee](http://dfm.io/emcee/), and [Cython](http://cython.org/), as well as the plotting libraries [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/).

-Note: in order to perform highly optimised (~50x speed-up) forward modelling, enter the `pyrsf` subdirectory and execute `python setup.py build_ext --inplace`.
-This will create an executable starting with `friction_rsf_opt` in the `/build` folder.
-Copy this executable to its parent directory, so that it can be accessed by the main API classes.
-As an alternative, an adaptively time-stepping ODE solver can be employed, at a ~2x performance cost for small (< 1000 points) data sets.

 ### To-do

 - [x] Make a to-do list